Infection Control Policy

 We will use a clean paper towel for drying our hands, turning off the faucet, and then discard it in a no-touch trash container.

-If soap and water are not readily available, we will use liquid, gel or foaming hand sanitizer or sanitizing wipes with a minimum alcohol content of 70%, including Dial Professional Antibacterial Hand Sanitizer, Purell, Germ-X, or a similar sanitizer product.
+If soap and water are not readily available, we will use liquid, gel or foaming hand sanitizer or sanitizing wipes with an alcohol (ethanol, ethyl alcohol) content of 60% to 90% (hospital-grade preferred), or isopropyl alcohol (isopropanol, IPA) content of 70% to 90%, including 3M Avagard D, Dial Professional Antibacterial Hand Sanitizer, Purell, Germ-X, or a similar sanitizer product.
+Alcohol-based sanitizer will not be stored near a flame, heat source, or in direct sunlight.
+We will not use hand sanitizers that are not alcohol-based.

 We will use a tissue or paper towel, not a sleeve or elbow, to cover a sneeze or cough, then dispose of it in the trash and wash or disinfect our hands.